Dogcow: History

 In the first beta of macOS Ventura, the dogcow returned to the page setup window, and in iOS 16 entering 'Clarus' or 'Moof' results in the keyboard suggesting the 'dog' and 'cow' Emoji.

+A dogcow Easter egg was introduced in the iOS 27 and macOS Golden Gate release candidates.
+Within the Liquid Glass appearance settings, scrolling past the bottom of the preview window reveals an image of Clarus rendered in 3D at Apple Park, accompanied by the text "Moof!" appearing in the search bar.

 Overview

 There is a life-size picture of a dogcow conveniently located in the Finder.
 Look under "Page Setup..."
 Now look under "Options."
 Walla [sic], there is the dogcow in all its raging glory.
 Like any talented dog, it can do flips.
 Like any talented cow, it can do precision bitmap alignment.